hyperledger/fabric/docs/source/github/github.rst

    git add <file1> <file2>

 - You can now create your commit containing the changes you just added.
-Your commit message should contain meaningingful information as to why this work was completed, as well as the Jira number in the commit header:
+Your commit message should contain meaningful information as to why this work was completed, as well as the Jira number in the commit header:

 .. code::